Tata Indigo

-The Tata Indigo is a supermini produced by the Indian manufacturer Tata Motors produced from 2002 through 2016.
+The Tata Indigo is a compact sedan produced by the Indian manufacturer Tata Motors produced from 2002 through 2016.
 It is the four-door saloon version of the Tata Indica, a supermini especially designed for developing countries.

 In 2009, Tata released the second generation of the Indigo, called Tata Indigo Manza to distinguish it from the first generation which remained in production.

 First generation (2002–2018)

-The first generation of the Indigo, made by James Charles, which was launched in the Indian market in 2002, is based on the Tata Indica, a subcompact hatchback.
+The first generation of the Indigo was launched in the Indian market in 2002, is based on the Tata Indica, a subcompact hatchback.
 The two cars shared a similar design, while the Indigo had a longer wheelbase, a 450 litre trunk, and turbo-diesel and petrol engine options.
 The car received its first design refresh in 2006, giving it distinguishing features from the Indica, such as more upmarket double-barreled headlamps, front fog-lamps, more upmarket interiors with fabric upholstery, etc.

 The 2006 Tata Indigo went on to form the base platform for three other cars: the Indigo Marina station-wagon with a large boot and a ski-rack; the Indigo XL, a variant with a longer wheelbase for increased legroom in the second row, air-conditioner vents for the second row, and leather upholstery option; and the Indigo CS, a smaller version with a length of under 4 metres to take advantage of tax benefits for vehicles of that size.
 The latter was renamed Indigo eCS after an engine upgrade in 2010.

 Tata Motors discontinued the Indigo and Indigo Marina in 2009 in favour of the Indigo Manza, a larger sedan based on the Tata X1 platform.
 The Indigo eCS remained in production, receiving a design refresh and the addition of ABS in 2013.
 The company also continued to sell the Indigo XL, although only as a variant tailored for use as a taxi, and sold only in bulk to fleet operators.